Databus Logo

 Search on OPAC

-Student searches from their phone — sees real-time availability before visiting.
+The student searches from their phone and sees real-time availability before visiting.

 2

-If the book is issued out, student reserves it.
-Gets notified the moment it's back.
+If it's issued out, the student reserves it and is notified when it's back.

 3

-Student taps the RFID kiosk.
-Book is issued in under 10 seconds — no counter queue.
+The student taps the RFID kiosk and the book is issued — no counter queue.

 4